-In addition to the $75 cost of the Applied Knowledge Assessment, the online application fee is $50.
+In addition to the $75 cost of the Management Assessment, the online application fee is $50.
 Paper applications are no longer available.

 What Happens After I Apply?

-- Recommended names will be printed in the newsletter for member review by February 28.
+- Recommended names will be printed in the Leadership Matters e-newsletter for member review by mid-March.

-- Approval will be granted by the ICMA executive board in late March or early April.
+- Approval will be granted by the ICMA Executive Board by mid-April.

-- Notification will be sent via e-mail by April 16.
+- Notification will be sent via e-mail by late April.

 - Online annual reports will be due every year after executive board approval of ICMA Credentialed Manager or Candidate status to renew your credential.
 Be prepared to provide at least one specific example of something you learned from each activity.
 Visit the Credentialing Resources page for frequently asked questions and a sample annual report.

-- After you have been in the program five years (and every five years thereafter), complete a multi-rater assessment.
+- Within the first five years of being in the program, you must complete a multi-rater assessment.
 If you cannot complete a multi-rater assessment for political or financial reasons, e-mail email@example.com so the Credentialing Advisory Board can help you devise another method of external feedback.